ensi-platform/laravel-openapi-server-generator/README.md

 Generates Controller class for each non-existing class specified in `x-lg-handler`
 Supports invocable Controllers.
-If several openapi paths point to several methods in one Controller/Handler then the genereted class includes all of them.
+If several openapi paths point to several methods in one Controller/Handler then the generated class includes all of them.
 If a class already exists it is NOT overriden.
 Controller class IS meant to be modified after generation.